-As indicated earlier in this study, the creation of this separately administered territory, outside the normal purview of the Pakistan Constitution, led to its use as a sanctuary for the proxy warriors, who an election alliance of five religious parties the MMA, (Muttahida Majlis-e-Amal) was formed.
+In 2003, President Musharraf, began to normalize relations with India that necessitated the ending of the use of Jihadi Tanzeemats in Kashmir as explained earlier in this paper.
+The camps of these armed bodies were shifted into Fata and parts of KP.
+In the 2002 general elections, an election alliance of five religious parties the MMA, (Muttahida Majlis-e-Amal) was formed.
 It was encouraged by Gen Musharraf to form the government in KP and also became his partners in the federal government.
 The election of MMA candidate became possible when by a special enactment Gen. Musharraf amended the election rules and equated a Madrassa degree with that of a formal graduation degree.
 It prevented the disqualification of many of the extremists who were thus able to enter Parliament.